Ttibsi/scratchpad/Technical_Documentation/setup_jenkins.md

 1. Admin password - Run `docker logs jenkins` to get the password from the logs
 2. Install suggested plugins
 3. Follow the rest of the setup
+4. Create a new Job and follow instructions
+5. To use an SSH link to a repo, you need to create a custom SSH key and upload the private key to jenkins
+    - `docker exec -ti jenkins bash` to enter the container
+    - `ssh-keygen -t ed25519` to generate a key pair
+    - add the public key to github
+    - `ssh-keyscan github.com >> ~/.ssh/known_hosts` in the container tty to
+    add the github host key